 When you imagine Germany, you likely picture Bavarian towns and old-world charm.
 While ancient touches are certainly one element of the country’s culture, there are other styles of influence that convey a modern, contemporary powerhouse.
 To get a well-rounded picture of Germany’s unique architectural marvels, you simply must visit these UNESCO World Heritage sites dedicated to design.

+Set to celebrate 100 Years of Bauhaus, this UNESCO World Heritage Site will play host to several celebrations in 2019.
 An avant-garde school of design, the Bauhaus School is as impressive architecturally as the works housed inside.
 Bauhaus translates to “construction house” and is celebrated for an aesthetic that's characterized by minimalistic, clean lines and geometric shapes.
 The movement played a vital role in the transition to modern and contemporary architecture.
 If you feel inspired by the buildings around you and want to have a unique overnight stay, you can "sleep like a Bauhausler" by staying in the former student rooms at the Studio House.
 Rates for a one-night stay in a single room start at around 40 euros a night.